solana-labs/solana/book/src/solana-scripts.md

 * Libra: resources

 The ideal solution to this problem is an infallible Trusted Third Party.
-For example, users that want to bet on an outcome of an on-chain game of Tic-Tac-Toe, transfer their tokens to the TTP, and the TTP transfers the prize to the winner at the end of the game.
+For example, clients that want to bet on an outcome of an on-chain game of Tic-Tac-Toe, transfer their tokens to the TTP, and the TTP transfers the prize to the winner at the end of the game.